Dapivirine Ring: Using a Common Agenda to Plan for Introduction

 - Assessment of Opportunities to Deliver Oral PrEP for Women Through Private Sector Health Care (OPTIONS, 2017): Summary of Key Findings, Kenya Research Findings, South Africa Research Findings and Zimbabwe Research Findings

-IPM is leading the development of an initial provider training curriculum based on insights from provider research in seven countries involved in ring trials.
+IPM is leading the development of initial provider training materials based on insights from provider research in seven countries involved in ring trials.

 - Collect training curricula and materials for oral PrEP; review and share assessment about what needs to be adapted for the ring

-- Develop provider training materials and curricula; share with implementers of implementation research studies and with national policymakers to prepare for broader introduction
+- Develop provider training materials; share with implementers of implementation research studies and with national policymakers to prepare for broader introduction

-Oral PrEP training materials as well as surveys of provider knowledge, attitudes and practices are useful guides to development of ring curricula.
+Oral PrEP training materials as well as surveys of provider knowledge, attitudes and practices are useful guides to development of ring training materials.

 - KAP Literature and Survey Analysis